Since most home burglaries occur when thieves enter through unlocked doors

 your locksmith carefully: While several area locksmiths receive rave reviews

 from their surveyed customers, others evoke less enthusiasm.

-Since many qualified area locksmiths provide excellent work, shop around
+Since many qualified area locksmiths perform excellent work, shop around

 to make sure you dont pay too much.
 Youll find that fees vary dramatically,

 with some outfits charging more than twice as much as their competitors

 for the same work.
 Fortunately, you dont have to pay more for the best

 service: We found that several of the highest rated locksmiths also charge